Ukiyo-e Prints

 the mountain cherry

 The wild cherry tree and its blossoms seem to have a connection with things military.
 One book published in the West in 1902 referred to the yamazakura as an "...emblem of Japanese knighthood."
-An oft cited poem by Motoori Norinaga (本居宣長 or もとおりのりなが: 1730-1801) reads: "If one should inquire of you concerning the spirit of a true Japanese, point to the wild cherry-blossom shining in the sun."
+An oft cited poem by Motoori Norinaga (本居宣長: 1730-1801) reads: "If one should inquire of you concerning the spirit of a true Japanese, point to the wild cherry-blossom shining in the sun."
 Basil Hall Chamberlain in his Things Japanese quotes this - as do many others - and adds this proverb: "The cherry is the first among flowers, as the warrior is first among men."
 The cherry blossom is preferred over that of the prunus, i.e., plum because the latter is thought to be of Chinese origin.
 One of the units of kamikaze pilots during World War II was named after the yamazakura mentioned in Norinaga's poem.

 The flowers of the yamazakura could serve as a symblol of the impermanence of life.
 When the Heike warriors were forced to flee the capital they said their sincere and tearful goodbyes to people they were close to like the abbot of Ningi.
-One of the priests, Gyōkei (行慶 or ぎょうけい), composed a poem commemorating their departure - "...a poem which echoes the dominant theme of the Heike - that all that exists in the world is doomed to pass away:"
+One of the priests, Gyōkei (行慶), composed a poem commemorating their departure - "...a poem which echoes the dominant theme of the Heike - that all that exists in the world is doomed to pass away:"

 Oh how pitiful it is